Want the best odds online? Use a betting exchange (compare the top three here)

 The best sports spread betting welcome offers

-- Spreadex – The most respected spread betting bookie – Claim up to £200 in free bets.
+- Spreadex – The most respected spread betting bookie – Claim an iPad when you bet

-- Sporting Index – Well established specialising in sports – Claim up to £500 in free bets
+- Sporting Index – Well established specialising in sports – Claim up to £100 in free bets (non-withdrawable) to bet with for seven days

 Find out more about spread betting on specific sports